 But, in this case, the person who told me about it had seen it himself.
 And, he was one of the most credible sources I’ve ever spoken with.

-Since I posted this story online, the headstone has been stolen at least twice.
-It may be back at Pine Hill Cemetery (Hollis, NH) at the time you read this.
+Since I posted this story online, Abel Blood’s headstone has been stolen at least twice.
+It may be back at Pine Hill Cemetery (Hollis, NH) by the time you read this.
 People who take the stone… they don’t keep it for long.

-Frankly, I wouldn’t want to experience the wrath of Abel Blood — or any curse he might deliver — by antagonizing his ghost, or whatever caused the finger to turn on the headstone.
+Frankly, I wouldn’t want to bring down the wrath of Abel Blood – or any curse he might deliver – by antagonizing his ghost, or whatever caused the finger to turn on the headstone.

 In addition, due to vandalism (and outright theft) at that cemetery, the Hollis police patrol it at night.

 The good news is, you can encounter some unique ghosts there, even in broad daylight.
 (My favorite was the ghostly cat.)